IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 The pipeline has only one stage called,

 `Query`
-   * To refresh Wazi Deploy index for all applications (index is a pointer to latest data available)
+   * To refresh Wazi Deploy index for all applications (index is a pointer to the latest data available)
-   * To query the Wazi Deploy Index.
+   * To query the Wazi Deploy index.

 The pipeline uses the Gitlab concepts: `Stage`and `Jobs`.